UdayLab/PAMI/docs/manual.md

 1. [About PAMI](index.html)

-   Lack of Python libraries to discover hidden patterns in databases motivated us to develop PAMI.
+   PAMI is a PAttern MIning Python library to discover hidden patterns in Big Data.

 1. [Installation/Update/uninstall PAMI](installation.html)